Yuan — Privacy Policy

 What gets collected

-What’s deliberately not collected: your real name (unless you put it in your display name — please don’t), special-category data under UK GDPR (race, religion, politics, health, biometrics, etc.), any kind of criminal-record data, third-party social profiles, your contacts list, or live location.
+Not collected: your real name (unless you put it in your display name — please don’t), race, religion, politics, health, or biometrics, and never live location.

 What it’s used for

 Your data isn’t sold, isn’t shared with advertisers, and isn’t used to train machine-learning or generative AI.
-The only exception is when the law requires disclosure — a valid police request or a copyright takedown, for example.
+The only exception is a valid police request or a copyright takedown.

 Who sees what